Free Resources

 → Remove AI search result: For general audiences as a social media share

-→ Finsta issue 1: Issue 1 in a zine series for youth to understand Big Data issues
+→ Finsta issue 1: understanding Big Data issues

 → Finsta issue 2: Issue 2 in a zine series for youth to understand Big Data issues